Steak Pizzaiola

 Recipe Ingredients

-With this collection of simple ingredients, you can prepare to create a dish featuring tender steak simmered in a flavorful tomato sauce in just half-an-hour!
+With this collection of simple ingredients, you can prepare to create this pizzaiola recipe in just half an hour!
 For precise measurements and full instructions, scroll down to the recipe card.

 • Sirloin Steaks – Each steak should be about 1 inch thick.
 If you have slightly thicker steaks, use a meat mallet to pound them to the proper thickness.
 You can also opt for cuts like London broil, beef tenderloin, flank steak, or chuck steak.